The Dark Side of Emotional Intelligence

-In 1990, psychologists Peter Salovey (now president of Yale University) and John Mayer wrote a seminal article on Emotional Intelligence (EQ), defining it as "the subset of social intelligence that involves the ability to monitor one's own and others' feelings and emotions, to discriminate among them, and to use this information to guide one's thinking and actions." (p.
-189) This concept was popularized by Daniel Goleman's very successful books on the topic.
+In 1990, psychologists Peter Salovey (now president of Yale University) and John Mayer wrote a seminal article on Emotional Intelligence (EQ), defining it as "the subset of social intelligence that involves the ability to monitor one's own and others' feelings and emotions, to discriminate among them, and to use this information to guide one's thinking and actions."
+This concept was popularized by Daniel Goleman's very successful books on the topic.

 There is no doubt that EQ is crucial to success in life.
-During one interview, Dr. Goleman related a story about a high school reunion where it was discovered that the most successful man in the group had not been the smartest or hardest working boy in school but the nicest boy who knew how to make everyone feel relaxed and comfortable with him.
+During one interview, Goleman related a story about a high school reunion where it was discovered that the most successful man in the group had not been the smartest or hardest working boy in school but the nicest boy who knew how to make everyone feel relaxed and comfortable with him.
 In the workplace, you may also have noticed this phenomenon: It is not always the best workers who receive raises and promotions but the workers with the best social and political skills.

 Research substantiates this simple observation.
 A 40-year longitudinal investigation of 450 boys found that IQ had little relation to life success.
 The most significant predictors were being able to handle frustration, control emotions, get along with other people.
-Another study followed 80 scientists over the course of forty years and found that that social and emotional abilities were four times more important than IQ in determining professional success and prestige.
+Another study followed 80 scientists over the course of 40 years and found that social and emotional abilities were four times more important than IQ in determining professional success and prestige.
 Even more surprising, a study of retired National Football League players found that emotional intelligence predicted 62% of the variation in life success.
 And finally, a 2011 survey of 2,600 hiring managers found that 71% of them valued EQ over IQ.